GouniManikumar12/credit-chakra-hackathon-template/README.md

 This project helps evaluate MSMEs' digital presence by analyzing their online footprint across multiple platforms.
 Students need to implement data collection and scoring logic for 3 out of 4 available tracks.

+## ⏰ Timeline Recommendation

+We recommend completing and submitting your project within 48 hours of receiving this template.

 ## 🛠️ Available Tracks

 1. **Google Maps Analysis**